 9. Better for animals

 Clearly, animals do better when we don’t eat them.
 But beyond that, there are other reasons that eating plant-based is better for animals.
 About a third of land that is suitable for growing crops is used for animal agriculture — producing the food that feeds the animals that are used for meat.
 This leads to outcomes like deforestation and destruction of native vegetation, which in turn reduces natural habitats for many animals, and puts them at risk for extinction.
 And animal agriculture can create terrible lives for the animals involved.

 10. Save money

 There is a perception that eating plant-based is very expensive.
 Actually, the opposite is true.
 The staples — items like beans, grains, root vegetables — are inexpensive and filling.
 Buying frozen food in bulk and fruits and vegetables in season can help save money.
+You need a good juicer for juicing frozen fruit.
 And remember that it is expensive to be sick.
 We spend 90% of our $3.35 trillion healthcare budget on patients with chronic disease.
 That works out to over $9,000 per person per year.
 Imagine how much money we could save — individually and collectively — if we were healthy!
 To quote Michael Pollan, a food writer, “it’s better to pay the grocer than the doctor.”